PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 Congratulations with a speech by Valedictorian from 2018 class.

-* 2018 Chinese Rose Princess
+* 2018 Portland Chinese Rose Princess

 To congratulate Daphne Wu on her courageous participation of the first community Rose Princess Contest.